Tuition Increases

 - Creation and maintenance of study spaces

-- Supplies related to instruction that are consumed during instruction and not retained by the student (materials owned or leased by student are covered by other fees)
+- Disposable supplies for teaching, activities and labs (materials owned or leased by students are covered by other fees)

 - Utilities